mozilla/bedrock/docs/contribute.rst

 Git workflow
 ------------
-When you want to start contributing, you should create a branch from master.
+When you want to start contributing, you should create a branch from main.
 This allows you to work on different project at the same time:

 .. code-block:: bash

-    $ git checkout master
+    $ git checkout main

 .. code-block:: bash